Raskelof/Talking-Stairs/README.md

 Author: Rikard Askelöf

 This turtorial describes the steps needed to build your own vibration detection device to trigger events over LoRa or WiFi.
-My personal aim was to install this setup in my stairway to detect a person walking in the stairway but the use case could be anything where you have a need to detect vibrations.
+My personal aim was to install this setup in my stairway to detect a person walking in the stairway but the use case could be anything where you have a need to detect vibrations and act on them.

-Depending on your enviroment and personal requirements, the setup process takes 10 - 30h.
+Depending on your enviroment, use case and experience the setup process takes 10 - 30h.

 <!---
 Give a short and brief overview of what your project is about.